C-Achard/bioimage-informatics-BIO410-project/README.md

 ## Installation and usage documentation

+### Dependencies

+**First, install the following dependencies manually :**

+- cilj2 : due to the GPU acceleration provided by clij, it is safer to instal it from source to ensure there are no drivers issues.
+  Follow [this link](https://clij.github.io/clij2-docs/installationInFiji) to install clij2 in Fiji.

+### Install from .jar file

 To install the plugin, download the .jar from GitHub Packages on the right bar, and place it in the `plugins/` folder of your ImageJ installation.

 You can the find the plugin in the ImageJ menu under `Plugins > Replisome Analysis`.